f100024/syncthing_exporter/README.md

 # Syncthing exporter

-NEW to this Branch : Docker support
+NEW to this FORK : Docker support

 ### Build and run exporter